battery-pulse/pulse-telemetry/README.md

 ## Deployment

-You can opt for leveraging a managed service (GCP Dataproc, Databricks, etc.) for deploying the Spark applications or use the provided helm chart.
+You can opt for leveraging a managed service (GCP Dataproc, AWS EMR, Databricks, etc.) for deploying the Spark applications or use the provided helm chart.
 The provided helm chart leverages the [Spark Operator](https://github.com/kubeflow/spark-operator).

 ### Helm Chart

 This chart packages all of the Spark applications into one deployment.
 The streaming jobs are deployed as `SparkApplication` and batch jobs as `ScheduledSparkApplication`.

-See the [documentation](LINKHERE) for all of the available configuration variables.
+See the [chart documentation](LINKHERE) for all of the available configuration variables.

 ### Dependencies

 #### Kafka Broker

-You can deploy yourself using Strimzi or use a managed service with compatible API.
+You can deploy yourself using [Strimzi operator](https://github.com/strimzi/strimzi-kafka-operator) or use a managed service with compatible API (reccomended).

 #### PostgreSQL

-Reccomended to use managed service to handle scaling and backups.
+You can deploy yourself using [Postgres operator](https://github.com/zalando/postgres-operator) or use a managed service to handle scaling and backups (reccomended).

 #### Object Storage

-Only if opting for data lake setup using Delta format (reccomended).
+You can deploy yourself using [Minio operator](https://github.com/minio/operator) or use a managed service (reccomended).

+*Only required for Delta Lake setup.*